silexphp/Silex/doc/usage.rst

         return new Response('Error', 404 /* ignored */, array('X-Status-Code' => 200));

-If you want to use a separate error handler for logging, make sure you register it before the response error handlers, because once a response is returned, the following handlers are ignored.
+If you want to use a separate error handler for logging, make sure you register it with a higher priority then response error handlers, because once a response is returned, the following handlers are ignored.

 .. note::